-This has been a summer like no other.
-The irony is my small container garden seems to sense this and is producing a better than average harvest.
+This has been a summer like no other as we resume some of the activities we enjoyed pre-pandemic.
+The irony is my garden seems to sense this and is producing a better than average harvest.

 And locally grown seasonal fruits such as strawberries, blueberries, raspberries, cherries and peaches are showing up on our plates, one way or another.
 And, sometimes with eggs.
 Read on.